Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Results

 \Cref{fig:overfitting_curves} (a) reports quantitative overfitting performance on real 2D and 3D signals including images from DIV2K \citep{Agustsson_2017_CVPR_Workshops} as well as the 3D Stanford Dragon \citep{curless1996volumetric} posed as occupancy and surface fitting tasks.
-While Grid outperforms other methods on 2D image overfitting, INRs exhibit competitive performance in 3D overfitting tasks---perhaps because, like our synthetic Spheres signal, the 3D Dragon consists of constant regions and sharp edges with underlying lower-dimensional structure.
+While Grid is competitive with other methods on 2D image overfitting, INRs exhibit stronger performance in 3D overfitting tasks---perhaps because, like our synthetic Spheres signal, the 3D Dragon consists of constant regions and sharp edges with underlying lower-dimensional structure.
 In particular, GA-Planes and WIRE demonstrate strong compression capabilities in the 3D object-fitting task, highlighting a potential use case for INR development and applications.

 \Cref{fig:overfitting_curves} (b) compares inference and training times for different models on the 2D Star Target across various parameter budgets.
 The simple Grid model with bicubic interpolation provides the fastest inference and training times, pure INRs require the most computation time, and hybrid models (GA-Planes, Instant-NGP) and discrete (GSplat) models are in between.
 We note that the training and inference times for the Grid and hybrid models are in principle independent of model size, with some caveats depending on batch size and feature dimension (which explain the increasing trend for GA-Planes).
 For pure INRs there is an architecturally inherent increase in computation time with model size.